 There was plenty of awesome paddling, hiking and off the beaten track adventure, with the highlights being the Yukon River, Tombstone Territorial Park, Dawson City and Valdez (Alaska).

-Around and about Northern Vancouver Island in early Spring, hiking Cape Scott, paddling in Johnstone Strait and exploring free caves
+A summary of our road trip around and about Northern Vancouver Island in early Spring, hiking Cape Scott, paddling in Johnstone Strait and exploring free caves

 Zigzagging across mid and southern Vancouver Island, exploring Tofino, Newcastle Island, Carmanah Walbran, Salt Spring Island, Goldstream Park and Shawnigan Lake.
 Massive trees, hot springs, beautiful ocean views, train trestles and more!

 A busy few weeks along the Sunshine Coast, including over 100km of paddling around the Powell Forest Canoe Circuit and beautiful Desolation Sound